Voting Systems in WA

 Optional preferential voting – Changes in voting 2023

-In 2023, local government elections in WA will move to optional preferential voting.
+In 2023, local government elections in WA moved to optional preferential voting.
 It is similar to how voting is done in State and Federal elections.

 Under the optional preferential voting system, voters number candidates in the order of their preference.
 You have the choice to: